Yankees vs. Reds Player Props Betting Odds

-Player prop bet options for Gleyber Torres, Jonathan India and others are listed when the New York Yankees visit the Cincinnati Reds at Great American Ball Park on Saturday at 4:10 PM ET.
+Aaron Judge and Jonathan India are two of the players with prop bets available when the New York Yankees and the Cincinnati Reds square off at Great American Ball Park on Sunday (first pitch at 11:35 AM ET).

 Bet on this matchup or its props with DraftKings!